BuildOnViction/tomorelayer/README.md

 #### Frontend Development

 -   Made with *Create-React-App*
--   State Management with *My own customized version of Redux-Zero* in effort to 100% isolate the LOGICS from the UI
+-   State Management with *Redux-Zero* (not the well-known, original *Redux* - since it introduces way too much boilerplate codes)
 -   UI/UX Development with [Material-UI](https://material-ui.com/)